-- Data source: These options are used to select the data source.
+- Data source: This parameter specifies the data source.
 Options include Read buffer, Write buffer, Scratch buffer, or Global buffer.
-If either scratch or global buffer is chosen, the buffer index must also be specified. - Byte position: This control is used to specify what byte in the buffer will be modified.
-Byte positions are addressed using a 1-based index. - Start bit: This control is used to set the index of the first bit to modify.
-As is customary, bits are numbered such that the least significant bit has index 0, and the most significant bit has index 7. - Number of bits: This control is used to set the number of bits that can be modified by this command. - Format: This parameter is used to modify binary or data in ASCII Hex data.
+If scratch or global buffer is chosen, the buffer index must also be specified. - Byte position: This control specifies what byte in the buffer will be modified.
+Byte positions are addressed using a 1-based index. - Start bit: This control sets the index of the first bit to modify.
+As is customary, bits are numbered such that the least significant bit has index 0, and the most significant bit has index 7. - Number of bits: This control sets the number of bits that can be modified by this command. - Format: This parameter specifies the data format.
+Options include Binary or ASCII Hex.
 If Binary is selected, this command will modify a single byte in the transmit buffer.
-If ASCII Hex is selected, two characters (assumed to
+If ASCII Hex is selected, two characters (assumed to be ASCII Hex "0" - "9", "A" - "F") will be taken from the transmit buffer, converted to their binary equivalent, modified, converted back to two ASCII Hex characters, and then copied back into the transmit buffer.

-• Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+• Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.